 The Importance of Continuing Education for Nurses

-OK, so you’ve graduated and passed your NCLEX-RN (congratulations!) but that doesn’t mean your days of learning are over.
-Continuing education is crucial to the nursing profession – for not only your safety but the safety of your patients.
-It is your duty to take part in continuing education so that you can remain aware and keep up to date with medical advancements and new research.
+Continuing education is crucial to the nursing profession for not only your safety but the safety of your patients.
+It is your duty to take part in continuing education units so that you can remain aware and keep up to date with medical advancements and new research.

-Throughout your career as a registered nurse in the USA, it is vital that you take part in continuing education.
-Here are some examples of what you'll need to keep up with.
+Throughout your career as a registered nurse in the U.S, it is vital that you take part in continuing education for a number of reasons:

 1. Maintain your state nurse licensure.